BaiGeiQiShi/Mop/README.md

 -a: Alpha value (weight for attack surface reduction)
 -e: Beta value (weight for generality)
 -k: K value (for computing density values)
--s: If use this option, Moss will save each generated sample program
+-s: If use this option, Mop will save each generated sample program
 -F: If you want to use MCMC at the CovBlock level, add this option, and you must specify the coverage info file following this option
 -M: If you want to use MCMC at the Statement level with unequal select probability, add this option, and you must specify the coverage info file following this option
 -I: A file that indicates the must-handle inputs.